arxdeus/pureflow/README.md

 The `ValueUnitListenable` adapter is designed for maximum efficiency:

 - **No allocation per access** — Instances are cached and bound using `Expando`
-- **Direct delegation** — All operations forward to PureFlow's listener system
+- **Direct delegation** — All operations forward to Pureflow's listener system
 - **Cached instances** — Same source always returns the same adapter

 ```dart